Hosting and bandwidth provided by MacAce.net.

 The original iPad models shipped with iPhone OS 3.2 (subsequently renamed the iOS), and are capable of running a maximum version of iOS 5.1.1.
 They are not supported running iOS 6 or later versions of the operating system.

-Introductory pricing for the original iPad and iPad 2 models is the same and there is no price premium for black or white on the iPad 2 models as well:
+Introductory pricing for the original iPad and iPad 2 models is the same and there was no price premium for black or white on the iPad 2 models, either:

 Capacity: 16 GB 32 GB 64 GB

 * On March 7, 2012, Apple discontinued the 32 GB and 64 GB configurations of the iPad 2 and lowered the price of the 16 GB configurations.
-The Wi-Fi only 16 GB configuration now is US$399 and both the GSM and CDMA 3G-equipped models are US$529.
-Naturally, the original iPad models cost less on the used market, too.
+The Wi-Fi only 16 GB configuration was US$399 and both the GSM and CDMA 3G-equipped models were US$529.
+This 16 GB configuration was discontinued on March 18, 2014.

 Comparison Chart